-Bamboo is of notable economic and cultural significance in South Asia being used for building materials, as a food source, and now popular as a versatile raw product for apparel and accessories.
+Bamboo is of notable economic and cultural significance in South Asia, being used for building materials, as a food source, and now is popular as a versatile raw product for apparel and accessories.
 Bamboo species Phyllostachys edulis is used extensively to produce fabric for clothing.
 The properties are so good that we couldn’t ignore it for our sports and lifestyle products.

-India is the 2nd largest producer of Bamboo trailing only China in covered area.
+India is the 2nd largest producer of Bamboo trailing behind only China in covered area.
 Bamboo is one of the fastest-growing plants on Earth, with reported growth rates up to 910 mm (36 in) in 24 hours.
 That’s amazing and you can literally watch it grow.

 Now, the reason why we and several other apparel companies are switching to Bamboo is largely due to its superior properties.
 Bamboo fiber sourced ethically and produced responsibly can be a great asset owing to its natural anti-bacterial properties.
 That means no foul smelling socks, towels and other clothing accessories which suffer from this problem due to odour causing bacteria.

 In general, bamboo fiber can be used for practically every application in which cotton is used.
 Moreover, it is now widely preferred over cotton due to its notable beneficial attributes.

 For instance, apparel products made from bamboo fiber are highly breathable and also softer than cotton.
 It's easy to weave into fabrics with high thread counts, and the resulting textiles are often thinner than their cotton counterparts while remaining similar or greater in tensile strength.
 Bamboo is fast replacing cotton and other natural fibers everywhere but due to its softness and durability, this fabric is most commonly used in garments in place of other fabric.